-Programming helps members of the College community promote students' psychological well- being, identify potential problems including risks of suicide or other violence, and respond appropriately.
-Workshops and publications address issues such as general principles of mental health, stress, depression, and similar topics related to student concerns.
+Educational programming helps members of the College community promote students’ psychological wellbeing and self-care.
+Workshops, educational groups, and publications address issues such as general principles of mental health, stress management, depression, anxiety, and similar topics related to wellness.

-Contact information is provided on the next page.
-All members of the Teachers College community are invited to call upon these resources for advice and assistance.
+All members of the Teachers College community are invited to call upon these resources for advice and assistance for themselves or others in the community.

 IN AN EMERGENCY, contact one of the following immediately.
 All are available 24/7.